netdata/netdata/backends/README.md

 # Metrics long term archiving

-netdata supports backends for archiving the metrics, or providing long term dashboards, using Grafana or other tools, like this:
+Netdata supports backends for archiving the metrics, or providing long term dashboards, using Grafana or other tools, like this:

 ![image](https://cloud.githubusercontent.com/assets/2662304/20649711/29f182ba-b4ce-11e6-97c8-ab2c0ab59833.png)